 HOW DO ROUTERS PROCESS THESE LABELS?

-Whatever protocol we choose to advertise these labels, we can imagine a conversation between two routers where Router B might say to Router A “if you want me to forward a packet to Router Z, attach label 123456 to the packet when you send it to me”.
+Whatever protocol we choose to advertise these labels (and remember, for now we’re talking about transport labels), we can imagine a conversation between two routers where Router B might say to Router A “if you want me to forward a packet to Router Z, attach label 123456 to the packet when you send it to me”.
 Router B will then program itself to know that if a packet comes in with label 123456 then the packet should always be sent out of a specific interface.

 From Router B’s perspective, this outgoing interface may or may not be the “best” path to Router Z. In fact, there’s a chance that Router A worked out the exact hop-by-hop path in advance.
 What matters is that when Router B sends this packet to Router C, this Router C will also know what to do with the packet based on the label – and so will Router D, and Router E, and so on, all the way to the end destination.
 As long as there’s a label-switched-path from end to end, then the routers along the way will be able to successfully get the packet from A to Z.